- Travel and Places»

 - United States»

-Louis is one of those New Orleans icons who goes through a resurgence every few years, and I confess that I just love the guy.
+Louis is one of those New Orleans icons who goes through a resurgence every few years, and I have to confess that I just love the guy.

-A larger than life personality, he's remembered as much for his movies and his Vegas act as his music.
-Prima was born and raised in downtown New Orleans, working in the pit of the Saenger theater before moving onto Bourbon Street's Red Door and the big time after Benny Goodman had him write several songs for him which became hits.
+With a larger than life personality, he's remembered as much for his movies and his Vegas act as his music.
+Prima was born and raised in downtown New Orleans, working in the orchestra pit of the Saenger theater before moving onto Bourbon Street's Red Door and then on to big time after Benny Goodman had Prima write several songs for him which became hits.